andrea-sdl/work-hats-book/01-contents/29-can-you-do-it.md

 The owner promptly replied a clear No.
 End of the story, the man didn't choose the hotel.
 But what's the takeaway?
-The man didn't need a place for 1000 people, he needed a place to accomodate only 200 people, and he didn't need all the oranges things.
+The man didn't need a place for 1000 people, he needed a place to accommodate only 200 people, and he didn't need all the oranges things.

 What the man wanted to know was if the hotel was able to arrange those request, if they could find a way to manage them, There's _always_ a way.